drkthng/blog-v3/_posts/2016-11-12-dark-theme-switch.md

 permalink: "/dark-theme-switch"
 ---

-I'm not proud of using a smartphone to read articles on the bed.
-But this is a habit that many people have.
+I'm not proud of using smartphone to read articles on the bed.
+But this is a habit many people have.
 Reading in low light is bad for your eyes if the phone emits a lot of bright light.

 ![Dark mode](/images/reading-at-night-on-smartphone-dark-mode.jpg)